-Is the school Is the school implementing the material terms of the educational program as defined in the current charter contract?
+Is the school implementing the material terms of the educational program as defined in the current charter contract?

 1 point 0 points

 Meets Standard Does Not Meet Standard

 The school implemented the material terms of the educational program in all material aspects and the educational program in operation reflects the material terms as defined in the charter contract, or the school has gained approval from the ESCCO for a charter modification to the material terms.

+2022-2023

 2021-2022

 2020-2021

 2019-2020

-2018-2019

-Is the school complying with applicable education requirements
+Is the school complying with applicable education requirements?

 1 point 0 points

-Meets Standard Does Not Meet
+Meets Standard Does Not Meet Standard

-Standard

-The school materially complies with applicable laws, rules, regulations, and provisions of the charter contract relating to education requirements, including but not limited to:

-Academic Program Assurances Instructional days or hours requirements Graduation requirements Promotion and Acceleration requirements Common Core Standards State Assessments Implementation of mandated programming as a result of state or federal funding
+The school materially complies with applicable laws, rules, regulations, and provisions of the charter contract relating to education requirements, including but not limited to: Academic Program Assurances Instructional days or hours requirements Graduation requirements Promotion and Acceleration requirements State of Ohio Standards State Assessments Implementation of mandated programming as a result of state or federal funding

+2022-2023

 2021-2022

 2020-2021

 2019-2020

-2018-2019

-Is Is the school protecting the rights of students with disabilities?
+Is the school protecting the rights of students with disabilities?

 2 points 1 point 0 points

 Meets Standard Meets Standard Does Not Meet

 w/CAP Standard

-Consistent with the school's status and responsibilities as an LEA, the school materially complies with applicable laws, rules, regulations, and provisions of the charter contract (including IDEA, Section 504, and ADA) relating to the treatment of students with identified disabilities and those suspected of having a disability, including but not limited to: • Equitable access and opportunity to enroll • Identification and referral • Appropriate development and implementation of IEPs and 504 Plans • Operational compliance, including provision of services in the LRE, and appropriate inclusion in the school's academic program, assessments, and extracurricular activities • Discipline, including due process protections, manifestation determinations, and The school is on an approved Corrective Action Plan and is actively making progress to cure the deficiency.
+2022-2023 Consistent with the school's status and responsibilities as an LEA, the school materially complies with applicable laws, rules, regulations, and provisions of the charter contract (including IDEA, Section 504, and ADA) relating to the treatment of students with identified disabilities and those suspected of having a disability, including but not limited to: • Equitable access and opportunity to enroll • Identification and referral • Appropriate development and implementation of IEPs and 504 Plans • Operational compliance, including provision of services in the LRE, and appropriate inclusion in the school's academic program, assessments, and extracurricular activities • Discipline, including due process protections, manifestation determinations, and behavioral intervention plans Access to the school's facility and program to students in a lawful manner and consistent with students' IEPs or 504 Plans • Appropriate use of all available funding The school is on an approved Corrective Action Plan and is actively making progress to cure the deficiency.

+2021-2022

+2020-2021